dataappengineer/mlops-cloud-demo/docs/aws-setup/README.md

 6. **Regularly check `security_checklist.md`** to maintain strong security practices.
 7. **Monitor your spending with `billing_and_cost_management.md`** and set up all recommended alerts.
 8. **Periodically review `resource_cleanup.md`** to ensure you’re not paying for unused resources.
+9. **Read `cloudwatch_vs_billing_alerts.md`** to understand the difference between CloudWatch alarms and AWS billing alerts, and decide if you need more granular monitoring.

 Keep this folder updated as your project evolves, and use it as a reference for onboarding new team members or writing technical articles about your cloud setup.